CanonicalLtd/maas-docs/src/en/installconfig-install.md

         processes on each region controller host.
 At present this is not configurable.

-Once everything is set up and running, you are ready to start enlisting nodes &lt;nodes&gt;
+Once everything is set up and running, you are ready to [start enlisting nodes](./nodes.html)